 Join one of our OET course packages (starting at just $49) to get high quality practice and feedback from one of our OET UK teachers by clicking here:

-Unlike the listening exam, in Reading part A, They expect you to produce exact spelling, any errors will cost you marks.
+Unlike the listening exam, in OET Reading tips part A, They expect you to produce exact spelling, any errors will cost you marks.
 So make sure that you are writing exactly what you read in the texts.

 There’s no need to paraphrase or change the words in the texts in any way when you write your answers to the questions.
 Although the words around the questions will be paraphrased in the texts.